xbvarlik/ServiceBusObserver/README.md

 # Service Bus Observer

 This is a testing package for Azure Service Bus with an observer pattern.
+It is advised that you use same message type for both publisher and subscriber and deserialize it in the handler.
+It does not have to be any specific type, but it must be the same in both ends.

 Requires .NET 8.0 or higher.